2020 Prophetic words for South Africa’s media & arts covering YouTubers, attacks on artists, a Nobel Literature award and more.

 God wants to go to the roots of secular media as well.
-Some journalists are not covering news as they should.
-Much has been going on beneath the surface that has not been covered by the media.
+Some journalists are not covering the news as they should.
+So much has been going on beneath the surface that the media have not covered.
 Some have been bribed to stay silent, while others are too scared to talk.

-A big media house will have a decline in market share due to the ‘roots’ of that media house not being in order.
+A big media house will decline market share due to the ‘roots’ of that media house not being in order.
 Only once the roots of the media are tackled in SA will the media grow stronger.

 Government and media

-The Lord is raising people in government media departments who will respond to journalists in a more ethical and unbiased way.
-They will present the real state of affairs and not try to cover up things.
+The Lord is raising people in government media departments who will respond to journalists more ethically and unbiasedly.
+They will present the real state of affairs and not cover up things.

 There have been complaints about the costs of concerts held in the nation whenever there is a special day; musicians and speakers are invited, and everybody dances and sings.
 However, these events are cathedrals of joy, drawing people and bringing them together into unity.

-Informal cell-phone filming with 5-minute, 7- minute or even 20-minute clips of families talking or doing their daily chores are being released onto digital platforms and will impact communities.
+Informal cell phone filming with 5-minute, 7- a minute or even 20-minute clips of families talking or doing their daily chores are being released onto digital platforms and will impact communities.
 The storyline is excellent, and schools will be putting them up on screens to show what the children have filmed about happenings in their community.

 Media will become more interactive.
 There will be options through newspapers and magazines for interactive reactions from readers.
-Informal videos will be created through this interactive process to unite communities and bring unity across community borders.
+This interactive process will create informational videos to unite communities and bring unity across community borders.

 New initiatives will develop the arts as there is a great wealth of good local and African content, writers and actors.
-This talent will come to the fore with many performing in Johannesburg and Cape Town.
-New dance productions will bring out the hidden gems in South Africa that will help the artists gain access to international stages in America and Europe because there will be talent scouts looking out for new talent.
+This talent will come to the fore, with many performing in Johannesburg and Cape Town.
+In addition, new dance productions will bring out the hidden gems in South Africa that will help the artists gain access to international stages in America and Europe because there will be talent scouts looking out for new talent.

 Unfortunately, due to the lack of support for local artists, some will look for opportunities elsewhere.
 Prayer for the industry is needed so that South Africa does not lose these talented artists because God wants to use their stories to inspire the youth.